feluxe/sty/README.md

 The class method name of the renderer can be used for the attribute values.
 E.g. if the name of the renderer method is `foo`, you can set an attribute like this to access the renderer: `red = ('foo' , 24)`.

 This is exactly how the default registers of sty are created.
-You can easily use these buildingblocks to extend/customize the default registers or create new registers from scratch.
+You can easily use these building blocks to extend/customize the default registers or create new registers from scratch.

 There is one speciality.
 Remember that you can call the `fg` and `bg` object like this `fg(140)` and this `fg(100, 244, 50)`?
 By default `fg(140)` uses the default `eightbit` renderer and `fg(100, 244, 50)` uses the default `rgb` renderer to handle these calls.
 However, you can change the renderers for both cases like this: